magdiel85281/kaggle_sales_forecasting/README.md

 ## Overview
-LSTM Model for predicting sales for the Kaggle Predict Future Sales Kudos Competition.
+In this repo, several different approaches were used to attempt to predict sales for the Kaggle Predict Future Sales Kudos Competition: linear and polynomial regression, gradient boosting regression, ARIMA, and long short-term memory (LSTM).
+Ultimately, the focus here was implementation of a LSTM model.

 ---